 The most populated state in the Plains, Missouri likes to mix things up, serving visitors ample portions of both sophisticated city life and down-home country sights.
-St Louis and Kansas City are the region's most interesting cities and each is a destination in its own right.
-But, with more forest and less farm field than neighboring states, Missouri also cradles plenty of wild places and wide-open spaces, most notably the rolling Ozark Mountains, where the winding valleys invite adventurous exploring or just some laid-back meandering behind the steering wheel.
+St Louis and Kansas City are the region's most interesting cities, and each is a destination in its own right.
+But, with more forest and less farm field than neighboring states, Missouri also cradles plenty of wild places and wide-open spaces, most notably the rolling Ozark Mountains, where the winding valleys invite adventurous exploration or just some laid-back meandering behind the steering wheel.
 Maybe you'll find an adventure worthy of Hannibal native Mark Twain as you wander the state.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Missouri.